Cast a Dark Shadow: Box office

-'It was the first time I had come under another star's name – Margaret Lockwood – and it just died, which was a pity because it was a very good movie, and I had persuaded Maggie to do it.
-I remember being on tour in Cardiff with a play and I saw a poster for Cast a Dark Shadow, it had 'Dirk Bogarde in Cast a Dark Shadow' and, at the very bottom, 'with Margaret Lockwood'.
-They altered the billing order because they saw it was dying and that, astoundingly, her name had killed it, though it was probably her best performance ever'.
+It was the first time I had come under another star's name – Margaret Lockwood – and it just died, which was a pity because it was a very good movie, and I had persuaded Maggie to do it.
+I remember being on tour in Cardiff with a play and I saw a poster for Cast a Dark Shadow, it had "Dirk Bogarde in Cast a Dark Shadow" and, at the very bottom, "with Margaret Lockwood".
+They altered the billing order because they saw it was dying and that, astoundingly, her name had killed it, though it was probably her best performance ever.

-Lewis Gilbert later said, 'It was reasonably successful but by then Margaret [Lockwood] had been in several bad films and her name on a picture was rather counter-productive.'
+Lewis Gilbert later said, "It was reasonably successful but by then Margaret [Lockwood] had been in several bad films and her name on a picture was rather counter-productive."
 He said she got "wonderful notices" but it was "too late for her.
 She'd already lost her audience.
 The film just scraped home, we just made a profit."

-'I'm glad I did it, but am still wondering exactly where it got me', said Lockwood in 1973 (after making the movie, she did not appear in a feature film for another 21 years).
+After making the movie, Lockwood did not appear in a feature film for another 21 years.
+"I'm glad I did it, but am still wondering exactly where it got me," she said in 1973.

 Critical reception

-Monthly Film Bulletin wrote "This is an old-fashioned and thorough-going melodrama, adapted from the stage and retaining – notably in the big scene in which Bare confronts his victim’s sister – a decidedly theatrical flavour.
-It is conventionally but competently managed, achieving an occasional note of the authentically squalid and shabby in developing Bare’s dealings with the three women.
-Although built up largely through mannerisms, Margaret Lockwood’s performance as the retired barmaid has considerable spirit."
+Monthly Film Bulletin wrote: "This is an old-fashioned and thorough-going melodrama, adapted from the stage and retaining – notably in the big scene in which Bare confronts his victim's sister – a decidedly theatrical flavour.
+It is conventionally but competently managed, achieving an occasional note of the authentically squalid and shabby in developing Bare's dealings with the three women.
+Although built up largely through mannerisms, Margaret Lockwood's performance as the retired barmaid has considerable spirit."

 Bosley Crowther of The New York Times wrote that the actors are skilled but "they are not offered many opportunities to make Cast a Dark Shadow mysterious or tense."

 Maclean's film reviewer Clyde Gilmour described the film as "[a] solid little murder thriller from Britain."

 Halliwell's Film & Video Guide described the film as "[unambitious] but enjoyable melodrama, well acted though with directorial opportunities missed."

-In British Sound Films: The Studio Years 1928–1959, David Quinlan rated the film as "good", writing "Stagey thriller, played with panache."
+In British Sound Films: The Studio Years 1928–1959, David Quinlan rated the film as "good", writing, "Stagey thriller, played with panache."

-Leslie Halliwell stated "Unambitious but enjoyable melodrama, well acted though with directorial opportunities missed."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "After murdering his wife Mona Washbourne for her money, Dirk Bogarde marries canny Margaret Lockwood who proves less easy to dispose of.
 When he meets Kay Walsh, however, murder is back on the agenda.
 A modest but entertaining melodrama, directed by Lewis Gilbert with a stylish and proficient cast.
 Lockwood, who would return to the screen only once more two decades later, is particularly effective."